turtlebot/turtlebot_arm/README.md

 TurtleBot Arm
 =============

 Indigo version of turtlebot arm code.
 It should easily work on Hydro, too.
-Package turtlebot_block_manipulation has been temporally removed, as it is not compatible with Hydro and Indigo.
-I will try to make an up-to-date version, if I ever find time.
-Meanwhile, the turtlebot_arm_moveit_demos provides use examples to start playing with the arm on MoveIt!
+Package turtlebot_arm_moveit_demos provides use examples to start playing with the arm on MoveIt!, while the recovered on indigo turtlebot_arm_block_manipulation provides a more complete and interesting demo.

 ## Attaching the Arm to a Robot
 Open your xacro-macro-magic URDF, and add something like: